About Helsinki-Vantaa Airport (HEL)

 Public transport road:

-Taxi: Taxi ranks are located in front of both terminals and include Airport Taxi (tel: +358 100 4800) and Yellow Line (tel: +358 600 555 555) – a full list of providers is available on the airport’s website.
+Taxi: Taxi ranks are located in front of both terminals and include Airport Taxi Yellow Line (tel: +358 600 555 555) – a full list of providers is available on the airport’s website.
 The journey time to Helsinki is about 30 minutes, while the fare is around €50.

 There are ATMs and currency exchange kiosks in the arrival and departure areas of both terminals.

-There are plenty of restaurants, cafés and bars in both terminals, including a 24-hour fast-food restaurant in the Terminal 2 arrival area and a round-the-clock café in Terminal 2 Departures.
+There are plenty of restaurants, cafés and bars in both terminals, including fast food, freshly-made sandwiches, a cocktail bar, and an Irish pub.

 There are numerous shops at Helsinki-Vantaa Airport selling designer items, electronics, duty-free goods and souvenirs such as woollen jumpers, Moomin gifts, liquorice sweets and cloudberry jam.

-Children’s playrooms are available at departure gates 16, 20, 30 and 38.
+Children's playrooms are available at departure gates 16, 20, 30 and 52.
 A pharmacy is on hand in Terminal 2 Arrivals to deal with minor medical issues.
-An on-site spa area includes a pool, saunas and a massage service.
+A massage service is also available, as well as a scenic terrace and book swap.

 It is recommended to notify the airline of any special requirements, such as use of wheelchair or oxygen tank, when booking travel.

-There are three parking options at the airport: Lomaparkki (long-stay parking), Pikaparkki (short-stay parking) or Bisnesparkki (parking for business travellers).
-The airport’s website has full details on prices and booking methods.
+There are five parking options at the airport including both short- and long-stay, as well as parking for business travelers.
+The airport has also opened a new parking garage with 4,600 spaces.
+The airport's website has full details on prices and booking methods.

 Car hire companies Avis, Budget, Europcar, Hertz, and Sixt are represented at the airport, with desks in the concourse between Terminals 1 and 2.